 - Repeat these steps for the remaining samosas.
 Ensure the dough portions are always covered to ensure it doesn't dry out.

 - Once all the samosas have been folded, allow them to air dry for 45 minutes, until the surface of the pastry feels rough and sandy to the touch.
 This is an important step to eliminate air bubbles in the pastry and to stop your samosas from getting a "gremlin" skin.

 - Heat the oil in a large pan with deep sides or a wok until warm, not hot.
 You should be able to comfortably touch it with your finger.
 If you have a cooking thermometer, it will be around 40°C/100°F. Be careful not to heat it too hot as this will result in uneven cooking.
 You should be able to comfortably touch the oil with your finger prior to adding samosas to the pan.
 Be careful not to heat it too much as this will result in uneven cooking.
 Simply allow it to cool down before adding the samosas.

 - Cook the samosas in batches.
 I managed to get 7 in my large wok without it feeling overcrowded.
-Allow the samosas to cook over a medium-low heat for 35 minutes until golden and crispy.
+Gradually increase the temperature, not letting it go above 150°C. Allow the samosas to cook over a medium-low heat for 35 minutes until golden and crispy.
 If you feel they are browning too quickly, turn the heat down.
 Allow the oil to cool down in between frying the samosas in batches.

 - Drain the samosas on a plate lined with absorbent kitchen paper.

 Pin this recipe for later!